mikemospan/COMP2511-Tutorial/tute05/README.md

  ## A. Strategy Pattern

- Inside `src/restaurant` is a solution for a restaurant payment with the following requirements:
+ Inside `src/restaurant` is a solution for a restaurant payment system with the following requirements:

 * The restaurant has a menu, stored in a JSON file.
 Each meal on the menu has a name and price
 * The system displays all of the standard meal names and their prices to the user so they can make their order